When Does Multi-Agent Collaboration Help? An Entropy Perspective: Entropy Features

 \subsubsection{Cross-Method Feature Importance Validation}

-A potential concern with SHAP-based feature importance is that correlated features may cause importance to be distributed unreliably across redundant groups.
-To address this, we validate feature importance rankings using four independent methods with fundamentally different assumptions: tree-based importance (Random Forest), logistic regression coefficients, chi-square statistical association, and mutual information.
+A potential concern with SHAP-based feature importance is that correlated features may cause importance to be distributed unreliably across redundant groups, yielding rankings that depend on the choice of estimator.
+To check whether our interpretive conclusions are robust to this effect, we compare feature importance rankings produced by four independent methods with fundamentally different assumptions: tree-based importance (Random Forest), logistic regression coefficients, chi-square statistical association, and mutual information.